SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 TOP

-MAST HEAD - The factory mast head is cast aluminum that incorporates four sheaves with a nylon divider plate to separate the halyards.
-I replaced Panache's divider plate with a thicker aluminum plate to replace the thin factory plate.
-The factory rope/wire halyard wore a slot in it that snagged the line.
-This the most compelling argument for converting to an all line halyard.
+MAST HEAD - Panache's factory masthead is cast aluminum that incorporates four sheaves with a nylon divider plate to separate the 2 external halyards.
+The original wire/rope halyards wore a slot in divider that snagged the main halyard.
+This is why I replaced divider plate with a slightly thicker aluminum plate.
+It is the most compelling argument for converting to an all rope halyard.

 About the only thing you have to maintain here are the nylon halyard sheaves.
-I've inserted brass bushings in mine and oil the bushings annually.
-These sheaves spin over a 1/4" stainless bolt.
-Just inspect them for wear and replace if they fit sloppy.
+I've inserted brass bushings in Panache's sheaves and oil the bushings annually.
+These sheaves spin over a 1/4" SS steel bolt.
+Just inspect them in the Fall for wear and replace if they fit sloppy.
 You could upgrade them to ball bearing sheaves and be done with this maintenance but that's no fun.
 Buy a UV resistant sheave so it is not subject to deterioration from the sun.
 I'm still sailing Panache with the factory sheaves.
 See Tech Tip F03 for sheave info.

-As for this Windex, someone dared me to make a working unit from broken parts, claiming it couldn't be done.
+As for this funny looking Windex, someone dared me to make a working unit from broken parts, claiming it couldn't be done.
 The mid block is a piece of UHMW that houses the bearing.
 The black rod is an aluminum arrow shaft with the target tip at the front and some very thin sheet aluminum vanes epoxied to the back.
 The tricky part was gluing the weights inside the shaft at the correct balance point.
-So far this "Windex" has worked for 25 years.
 The set screw goes into the slot around the bottom of the shaft.
 This minimizes the chances of loosing the Windex if the screw is loose.
+Quite often 2 birds will ride on the pointer, one on either end.
+Its hilarious to see them sliding sideways to balance their weight.
+So far this "Windex" has worked for 25 years.
 TOP

-MAST KERF - Want to be able to drop your mainsail in a jiffy?
+MAST KERF - Want to drop your mainsail in a jiffy?
 Then clean and lubricate the mast kerf.
 This "brush" is made from a piece of rug folded over with a couple of brass eyes stamped in the ends.
 Slide the "brush" into the mast gate and hoist it with the halyard, then pull down with another line.
-Test this at the bottom before you hoist it out of reach!
+Test the pull down at the bottom before you hoist it out of reach!
 If you feel a snag investigate it before pulling through it.
-Spray soap on it to clean the kerf.
-Spray lube on it to lubricate the kerf.
-Probably best to make one for cleaning and one for lubricating.
+Spray soap on the "brush" to clean the kerf then spray lube on another onet to lubricate the kerf.
+Its best to make one for cleaning and one for lubricating.
 This is a Bayfield 25 mast that belongs to a friend.
 I made this "brush" for him to fix a problem with a sticky mainsail.
+Problem solved.

 See Tech Tip F34a - 5/32" SS Rigging for Panache.